Lip Balm Ingredients You Need for Soft, Kissable, Smooth-Looking Lips

 - Vitamin E

-If this all feels like too much effort, it is important to know according to the Byrdie website, the skin on our lips is especially prone to dryness all year round and winter is the worst.
-It has a low capacity of retaining water and is a weak skin barrier overall so love your lips.
+If this all feels like too much effort, it's essential to know that, according to the Byrdie website, the skin on our lips is particularly prone to dryness throughout the year.
+It's not just a winter season thing.